ShoaibBinMasud/soft-rank-energy-and-applications/README.md

-## Code for <a href="https://arxiv.org/abs/2111.00043/" style="color: blue; text-decoration: underline;text-decoration-style: dotted;">Multivariate soft rank via entropic optimal transport: sample efficiency and generative modeling</a>
+## Code for <a href="https://arxiv.org/abs/2111.00043/" style="color: blue; text-decoration: italic;text-decoration-style: dotted;">Multivariate soft rank via entropic optimal transport: sample efficiency and generative modeling</a>
 This repository provides two applications of novel multivariate soft rank energy (sRE) and soft rank mmd (sRMMD). (a) Developing a generative model using sRE and sRMMD as the loss functions to produce MNIST-digits, (b) utilizing sRMMD as the loss in a deep generative model to produce valid knockoffs in order to select statistically significant features.
 ## Package Dependencies to sRMMMD-based knockoff filter
 - python=3.6.5